|

 This approach typically requires a two hour time commitment every two weeks although

-counselor may be scheduled by mutual agreement of all parties.
-Cost of these individual sessions
+parent and his/her counselor may be scheduled by mutual agreement of all parties.
+Cost of these

-is the responsibility of the parent involved in the session.
-The cost of conference calls,
+individual sessions is the responsibility of the parent involved in the session.
+The cost of

-generation of reports, and other contacts or work outside of the scheduled co-parenting format
+conference calls, generation of reports, and other contacts or work outside of the scheduled

-We anticipate that the average number of conjoint co-parenting sessions to be six to ten sessions.
+The average number of conjoint co-parenting sessions to be six to ten sessions.
+This will likely

 Potential Advantages of the Co-Parent Project

-We believe that this approach to working with high conflict parents holds promise in the
+This approach to working with high conflict parents holds promise in the following

 - It provides an "ally" within the sessions to help each parent stay focused, on track, and